 Paroled in July 2018, Shane transitioned to a CHARM Prison Ministries transitional house and dedicated himself to a life of faith and service.
 He became involved in prison ministry, took on leadership roles, and found a supportive community at church.
 Despite his personal transformation, in 2021, Shane once again found himself facing government action.
 Since then, he has been incarcerated, ministering to others within the system and working to bring about positive change.

-Through the efforts of The Real J6, significant improvements have been achieved within the DC Department of Corrections, including changes in visitation policies, COVID restrictions, guard behavior, and even Congressional intervention.
+Through the efforts of many individuals including The Real J6, significant improvements have been achieved within the DC Department of Corrections, including changes in visitation policies, COVID restrictions, guard behavior, and even Congressional intervention.
 Shane's unique perspective and experience are foundational to the mission of Stand in the Gap, as it strives to address the systemic issues within the justice system and provide support to those who have been affected by it.